Vegan Ginger Cookies

 Tips for baking vegan ginger cookies

 - Make sure your oven is hot enough, especially when the cookies first go in.
-If you don't have an oven thermometer, err on the side of a slightly hotter oven!
-A cookie cracks when the outside cooks quicker than the inside, then the inside expands over time.
+If you don’t have an oven thermometer, err on the side of a slightly hotter oven!
+Cookies crack when the outside cooks quicker than the inside.
+The inside then expands and forces the exterior to crack.

 - Make sure your baking soda isn’t expired